gabesoft/trans/README.md

 => ``[ { key: 'R', value: [ 1, 2 ] }, { key: 'C', value: [ 3 ] } ]``

 The default key and value names in the output array can be overriden with different names specified as part of the group field.
-This syntax of the group field is ``field:keyName:valueName``.
+The syntax of the group field is ``field:keyName:valueName``.

 ``` javascript